 Memory loss is not necessarily a part of aging, but many people experience it when they get older.
 Together with this comes a significant change in personality.
 Their interests might change and they sometimes become stubborn.
 As caregivers, we should have a lot of patience for this.

-Also, giving them attention is very important.
+Also, giving them the Best senior care is very important.
 Just because you are able to attend to their physical needs doesn’t mean you are paying attention.
 The attention that we are talking about here is being with them when they do stuff that they enjoy doing.
 It means talking to them when they want to engage in a conversation.

 Providing emotional support can be as simple as making them believe that they are still part of this world and that they still matter.
 They might be weak, but they are still people who feel and get upset when unpleasant things are done to or said about them.
 We should still hold them with esteem and not as baggage that makes our lives more challenging.